Pre-installation requirements

 "hostname -s": --short short host name

-If the outputs match, continue the installation.
+If the outputs match, you can continue the installation.

 If the outputs do not match, the FQDN (long) should be changed to match the short hostname.